Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## Consuming events using an `EventHubConsumerClient`

-When testing code that is dependent on the `EventHubConsumerClient`, a developer may want to create a known set of expected events and contexts to verify that their application consumes them correctly.
+When testing code that is dependent on the `EventHubConsumerClient`, a developer may want to create a known set of expected events to verify that their application consumes them correctly.
 Tests can mock `EventData` instances coming from the broker using the `EventHubModelFactory`.
 These can be used within the consumer client mock to mock returns from `ReadEventsFromPartitionAsync`, which for most applications is the key interaction to test.

 This snippet also demonstrates how to mock `LastEnqueuedEventProperties` using the `EventHubsModelFactory`.